 Стало примерно 2540 слов.

-Using an unprecedentedly large amount of material and a species distribution modeling approach (SDM), we demonstrated that such environmental predictors as surf level, distance to the port, status of the port (active vs abandoned), salinity at low tide, size of the nearest river, and substrate of fouling (fucoid algae vs bottom substrates) each influence the distribution of Mytilus edulis (ME) and M. trossulus (MT) in the White Sea at scales ranging from meters to tens of kilometers reflecting the partial divergence of their ecological niches.
 85

 Having applied the SDM approach to an unprecedentedly extensive material, we demonstrated that each of the environmental predictors considered in our study—namely, surf level, distance to the port, status of the port (active vs abandoned), salinity at low tide, size of the nearest river and fouling substrate (fucoid algae vs bottom substrates)—influenced the distribution of Mytilus edulis (ME) and M. trossulus (MT) in the White Sea.
 The differences in the distribution, evident at scales ranging from meters to tens of kilometers, reflected the partial divergence of ecological niches of these two species.
 94

-Below we first discuss what species adaptations could stay behind revealed patterns of ME and MT distribution against different predictors.
-Then, the possible role of competition in segregation by substrates.
-Further, whether the same set of predictors can drive segregation outside the habitat we studied, the littoral fucoid belt, outside the White Sea and outside the Kola contact zone.
-Finally, we review the pros and cons of our approach to assessing ecological niche partitioning of sympatric mussels.
+77

 Below we discuss the species adaptations possibly underlying the patterns of ME and MT distribution against different predictors.
 Then we consider the possible role of competition in segregation by substrates.
 Further, we discuss whether the same set of predictors can drive segregation of these species in other habitats than the littoral fucoid belt, elsewhere than in the White Sea and outside the Kola contact zone.
 Finally, we review the strengths and weaknesses of our approach to assessing ecological niche partitioning of sympatric mussels.
 83